nicolamarchiotto/blog/content/blog/my_home_server/index.md

 The server hosts a discrete number of applications.
 I'll quickly list them:

 - [Jellyfin](https://jellyfin.org/) is a media serving solution.
-It allows you to share your media over the network.
+It allows you to share your media over the network;
-- [Filebrowser](https://filebrowser.org/) is exactly what you expect, a file explorer on the system that exposes a web-UI to perform file-management operations.
+- [Filebrowser](https://filebrowser.org/) is exactly what you expect, a file explorer on the system that exposes a web-UI to perform file-management operations;
 - [Photoprism](https://www.photoprism.app/) is an app that allows you to easily manage and organize your photos.
-I use it to back up all my phone photos exploiting the mobile app [Photosync](https://www.photosync-app.com/home) and the compatible synchronization via WebDAV.
+I use it to back up all my phone photos exploiting the mobile app [Photosync](https://www.photosync-app.com/home) and the compatible synchronization via WebDAV;
-- [qBittorrent](https://www.qbittorrent.org/download) Torrent client to download whatever you want
+- [qBittorrent](https://www.qbittorrent.org/download) Torrent client to download whatever you want;
-- [Sonarr](https://sonarr.tv/) and [Radarr](https://radarr.video/) are two apps for respectively managing shows and movies.
+- [Sonarr](https://sonarr.tv/) and [Radarr](https://radarr.video/) are two apps for respectively managing shows and movies;
-- [Pi-hole](https://pi-hole.net/) is an application that functions both as an ad-blocker for my network and as a local DNS server.
+- [Pi-hole](https://pi-hole.net/) is an application that functions both as an ad-blocker for my network and as a local DNS server;
 - [Homer](https://github.com/bastienwirtz/homer) is a simple app developed by [bastienwirtz](https://github.com/bastienwirtz) that allows you to access your server services from a single page.

 <div>